 Sweden is home to many magical phenomenons—the northern lights, a panoply of festivals, and Swedish meatballs (which have captured the hearts of many).
+It even features unique accommodations like treehouse hotels and castle hotels that provide a great stay.
 On top of those, Sweden also has a rich history, and it has influenced the way its buildings are designed and built.
 From iconic buildings that are peculiar in shape or landmarks with history of housing royalties, Sweden has all of them, so keep your eyes peeled as this article will introduce to you to the best famous buildings in Sweden that many visitors flock to visit every time they travel to the country.

 1. Turning Torso, Malmö

 The tallest building in Scandinavia, Turning Torso is known for its unique form—a tower with a twist, so to speak, against the backdrop of a beautiful skyline.
 If you wish to catch the jaw-dropping view from the top of the building, a visit can be arranged in groups of 10 to 75 people.
 You’ll be able to visit the 53rd and 54th floors, where slideshows are prepared to enlighten visitors on how the skyscraper was built.
 What’s more, telescopes are provided to magnify the view from the top—you might even glimpse Denmark and the city of Malmo.
 Even without entering the building, you’ll see that Turning Torso is a masterfully manufactured work of art, so be sure to get your cameras ready to capture a photo of this impressive architecture.